 Your team should always try to de-escalate issues, however if this is not possible, they should know how to handle the situation properly.
 A common method is routing the conversation to a more experienced agent or department who can effectively resolve it.
 For instance, a live chat agent can transfer a complaint to the customer service manager if it goes outside their customer service duties, or if a customer explicitly requests to talk to upper management.

 Equipping your customer service team with adequate tools will streamline their daily duties and help them deliver excellent customer experiences.

 One essential tool is a CRM (customer relationship management) system that stores customers’ contact details, behavior, needs, interests, and interactions, including their order history.
-You can integrate it with help desk software to organize tickets and ongoing requests.
+You can integrate it with a cloud contact center or help desk software to organize tickets and ongoing requests.